 LSC Scholarships: Learning Strategies CenterClick to Open

-The LSC Scholarship enables current full-time undergraduate students to graduate on schedule by providing financial support to attend Summer or Winter Session at Cornell.
+The Cornell University LSC Scholarship enables current full-time undergraduate students to graduate on schedule by providing financial support to attend Summer or Winter Session at Cornell.
 LSC Scholarships are for Cornell courses only, and cover the cost of tuition.
 Please note that co-op course tuition is not fully covered by the LSC Scholarship.

 Although many students wish to attend Summer or Winter Session, limited funding restricts awarding of scholarships to eligible applicants who receive Cornell grant aid and demonstrate both an academic and financial need.